 What if I get sued or sue someone else for false advertising based upon use of a trademark?

-There are three potential remedies that can be ordered in a false advertising case:
+There are 3 potential remedies that can be ordered in a false advertising case:

 Injunctive Relief: When a court orders you to do or to stop doing something.
-Injunctive relief may be granted when the person suing demonstrates confusion because of false or deceptive advertising.
-Injunctive relief can also be granted if “irreparable harm” has been inflicted.
-That may include a decrease in sales that cannot be completely the fault of fake advertising.
+It may be granted when the person suing demonstrates confusion because of false or deceptive advertising or if irreparable harm has been inflicted.

 Corrective Advertising: It is virtually impossible to prove that sales will be damaged.
 The party suing only has to establish that there’s a relationship between a decline in its sales and a competitor’s fake advertising.

 Damages: To collect damages, the party suing has to show that consumers were actually deceived.
 S/he may also have to show that the defendant used false advertising for products not as described and in bad faith.